cakephp-fr/docker/cakephp/3.x/README.md

    containers will be launched.
 You will enter this address in your webbrowser to see your web pages.

-## Add a docker-compose.yml file and replace config files

-Clone the app skeleton on cakephp-fr github's repo and run composer:
+## Clone the app skeleton on cakephp-fr github's repo and run composer:

     git clone git@github.com:cakephp-fr/app.git
     # the app skeleton is on the `docker` branch, so change for it